jwentling7/v2/README.md

 # Personal Website v2

-I took the look of v1 of my site and recreated it using SCSS.
+This is [version 2](https://jessicawentling.com) of my personal site.
+I took the look of [version 1](https://v1.jessicawentling.com) and recreated/updated it using SCSS.
 I also transfered it to WordPress by creating my own theme from scratch.

 ## Technologies used